 Driven by the love of creating beauty, Japonesque creates the most innovative, refined, and distinctive beauty accessories, cosmetics, and makeup brushes in the world.
 It’s also famous among celebrity makeup artists and beauty professionals across the world.
 You need to check out its brushes and makeup, specifically its blush and compact.
 The packaging is so beautiful!

 Australis is Australia’s fastest growing cosmetics brand.
 It’s 100% cruelty-free and offers a huge range of vegan-friendly makeup.
 Launched in 1987, this brand has grown immensely, and the brand also ships worldwide.
 Its Banana Powder and Contouring Palette are very popular!

 15. Jane Iredale

 Are you into skin care makeup?
-This Leaping Bunny-certified brand was founded in 1994.
+This Leaping Bunny-certified brand was founded in 1994 and is one of the best cruelty-free skincare brands.
 Jane Iredale was inspired to develop makeup that’s good for your skin.
 Its products are made from nourishing ingredients and are free from harsh parabens and synthetics.
 You need to check out its pressed mineral foundation, which is available in 24 shades!